microsoft/pxt-arcade/docs/skillmap/beginner-skillmap-2.md

 ## Learn to Use Tutorial
-* name: Learn to use MakeCode Arcade
+* name: Learn to Use MakeCode Arcade
 * description: Start here if you want to know the ins and outs of Arcade tutorials!
 * completionUrl: /static/skillmap/certificates/understanding-arcade-tutorials.pdf

 ### interface-activity1

-* name: Learn MakeCode Arcade
+* name: Get to Know MakeCode Arcade
 * type: tutorial
 * description: Intro to the features and vocabulary used in Arcade tutorials.
 * tags: easy